 With the exception of credit cards and other revolving facilities, the maximum period for which the credit losses are determined is the contractual life of a financial instrument unless the Bank has the legal right to call it earlier.

-Provisions for ECLs for undrawn loan commitments are assessed as set out in Note 7.
-The calculation of ECLs (including the ECLs related to the undrawn element) of revolving facilities such as credit cards is explained in Note 7.
+Provisions for ECLs for undrawn loan commitments are assessed as set out in Note 8.

 The mechanics of the ECL method are summarised below: